erebe/personal-server/README.md

 # Check that the node is correctly pop-in up when doing kubectl get nodes
 vim /etc/systemd/system/k3s-agent.service
 # Add to the agent command line
 --node-ip 10.200.200.2 # replace by your raspberry VPN ip --node-taint "kubernetes.io/hostname=raspberrypi:NoSchedule" # To avoid anything to be scheduled on the raspberryPI without being specified to

 systemctl daemon-reload
 systemctl restart k3s-agent
 ```
-9. Check that your raspberry is in Ready state with its ip
+9. Check that your raspberry is in Ready state with its IP

-# Deploying PiHole on your RaspberryPI <a name="pihole"></a>
+# Deploying PiHole on your Raspberry Pi <a name="pihole"></a>

-We have our raspberry Ready to use now inside our kubernetes cluster.
+We have our raspberry Ready to use now inside our Kubernetes cluster.
 It is time now to use it by deploying [PiHole](https://pi-hole.net/) as a DNS server inside our home local network.
-PiHole allows to block tracker by not responding to dns requests.
+PiHole allows blocking trackers by not responding to DNS requests.
 It is like having ad-block on your network instead of your browser.

 This is a standard deployment, with only 3 specificity: